Unity-Quirks/Clockwork-Audio/README.md

 ### Usage Example
 Ensure you have added the AudioManager into your main scene.
 Right-Click to create new [Audio -> Audio Manager]

+To create AudioPacks simply Right-Click in the Project [Create -> Quartzified -> Audio -> "Pick your Pack"]
 ```cs
 using Quartzified.Audio;